tengfei-emory/QuantNorm/README.md

 ![Heatmaps](https://github.com/tengfei-emory/Image/blob/master/f7.png)

-# Incorporating with the SC3 method (Under Construction)
+# Incorporating with the SC3 method

 As mentioned in our paper, our method can improve the performance of a current powerful clustering method, Single-Cell Consensus Clustering ([SC3](http://www.bioconductor.org/packages/release/bioc/html/SC3.html), Kiselev VY et al, 2017).
 The following code shows how we can plug in the corrected distance matrix to the SC3 algorithm in R. For more detailed tutorial about SC3, please refer to [this page](http://www.bioconductor.org/packages/release/bioc/vignettes/SC3/inst/doc/SC3.html) by Vladimir Kiselev.